homeylab/bookstack-file-exporter/README.md

 For object storage authentication, find the relevant sections further down in this document.

 ### Configuration file
 See below for an example and explanation.
-Optionally, look at `examples/` folder for more.
+Optionally, look at `examples/` folder of the github repo for more examples.

 Schema and values are checked so ensure proper settings are provided.
 ```